• Skip to primary navigation

 Easy Seven in One Coffee Cake

 You get the idea.
-Instead of milk you can use apple sauce, cream, or any fruit juice.
 Mix in any fruit or berries you want, go nuts with the recipe (or even better, use nuts ;)).
 Top with sugar, butter, crumbles, nuts, or fruit.
 Serve plain, with whipped cream, ice cream, or sweetened condensed milk.
 Mix and match the way your family likes it.

 It is always a hit!
 Yum!